docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/Docker101/dockerfile/_index.md

 ## Lab #7: Create an image with RUN instruction

-The `RUN` instruction execute command on top of the below layer and create a new layer. <br>
+The `RUN` instruction executes a command on top of the layer below and creates a new layer. <br>
-RUN instruction can be wrote in two forms:
+The RUN instruction can be wrote in two forms:
 - RUN <command> (shell form)
 - RUN ["executable", "param1", "param2"] (exec form)